stuartellis/sve-personal-website/content/articles/task-runner.md

 +++
 title = "Using the Task Tool"
 slug = "task-runner"
-date = "2024-05-02T11:15:00+01:00"
+date = "2024-05-02T20:21:00+01:00"
 description = "Using the Task Tool" categories = ["automation", "devops", "programming"] tags = ["automation", "devops"]
 +++

 The [Task](https://taskfile.dev/) tool is a task runner and build tool.
-It provides a consistent framework for working with sets of tasks, which can run on multiple platforms.
+It provides a consistent framework for working with sets of tasks, enabling you to run the same tasks on multiple platforms and environments.

 ## How Task Works

 Each copy of Task is a single executable file, with versions for Linux, macOS and Windows.
-This executable is relatively small, about 8Mb for the 64-bit Linux version.
+This executable is relatively small, being about 8Mb for the 64-bit Linux version.
 It uses sets of tasks that are defined in YAML files, and includes a shell interpreter, so that you can use the same syntax for tasks on any platform.

 This means that you can add Task to any environment.
 It also provides features for you to customise the behavior of your tasks for the different environments that you might use.